embe97/web-application/README.md

 3. Run xampp-control.exe from the ../xampp/ directory and press Start next to Apache and MySQL servers.

-4. Open your web browser and type "localhost/web-application" in the adress section.
+4. Open your web browser and type in "localhost/web-application" in the adress section.